-E Jean Carroll applies to expand lawsuit against Trump to include CNN town hall

-E Jean Carroll applies to expand her defamation lawsuit against Trump to include CNN town hall insults
+E Jean Carroll sues Trump over CNN town hall insults

 A day after he was found liable for sexual assault and defamation, Donald Trump doubled down in disgraceful comments to a live CNN audience